SalmaAmgarou/FSTT-ChatBot/README.md

 ### Fine-Tuning Process:
 #### Dataset Preparation:

-- The data was processed and formatted into `instructions` and `responses`.
+- The data was processed and formatted into `instructions` and `responses`. link to repository for extracting instructions/answers [https://github.com/SalmaAmgarou/QandA.git]
 - A `custom prompt` format was created to enhance the training process.

 #### Model Selection: